 It’s worth pointing out that carrying a balance on a secured card doesn’t make much sense.
 On the one hand, you can’t buy anything that you wouldn’t be able to afford without the secured card, since your spending limit is equal to the amount of your deposit.
 In theory, you could just pay in cash and avoid having to pay interest to the credit card company.
 On the other hand, you may need a secured card to rebuild damaged credit.
 In this case, a low-APR secured credit card is better than one with a high APR if you do wind up carrying a balance from month to month because of temporary cash flow issues.

 Most other secured credit cards have high APRs, typically ranging from 15% to 26%.
-For example, the Discover it Secured card has an APR of 22.99% (V).
+For example, the Discover it® Secured Credit Card card has an APR of 22.99% Variable.
 But it has a $0 annual fee, and low fees are more important than low rates with secured cards.

 If you’re using a secured card, you’re likely trying to either establish or improve your credit score.
 With that in mind, your first priority should be paying your bill in full every month.
 And if you pay your bill in full, it doesn’t really matter what the APR is.

-The best secured credit card with a low deposit is the Capital One Secured Mastercard because new cardholders may be able to put down as little as $49 and still get a $200 credit line, which would make the card only partially secured.
-The other deposit options ($99 and $200) are pretty low, too.
+The best secured credit card with a low deposit is the Secured Mastercard® from Capital One because new cardholders may be able to put down either $49, $99 or $200 and still get a $200 credit line, which would make the card only partially secured.
 And there’s a $0 annual fee.… read full answer

 Other secured cards don’t have the potential to be quite as cheap, but there are a few really good options with a $200 deposit minimum.
 That’s still pretty low compared to the many secured cards that ask for $300-$500+.

 Here are the best secured credit cards with low deposits: